StarTeknoloji/Net.STARTeknoloji.Space/index.md

 Our supporters codes.computer, starteknolog.com, starcomputer.space

 # ANNOUNCEMENT
 Those who want to contribute to www.codes.istanbul or www.codes.ist can send an e-mail to ercetinguler@starteknoloji.space.
-People with projects are helped to work on this site.
+People with projects are helped to work on these sites.
 It is free.

 [Basic writi  ng and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-synt
 ## Our Sites